-- L3: a well-balanced account based on the points mentioned in the indicative content.
-Differences arise both in terms of over and under perception.
-Both aspects will be covered with a good assessment. - L2: may concentrate on over perception of crime with an incomplete range of examples and only partial explanation and evaluation.
-[5-7] - L1: a great difficulty in producing a coherent argument either way with little evaluation.
+- L3: a good understanding of the differences that arise both in terms of over and under perception.
+They produce a well-balanced account based on the points mentioned in the indicative content.
+Both aspects will be covered with a good assessment.
+[8-9] - L2: some knowledge but candidates may concentrate on over perception of crime with an incomplete range of examples and only partial explanation and evaluation.
+[5-7] - L1: only partial understanding of differences in perception and limited ability to produce a coherent discussion with little evaluation.
 [0-4]